javidmedina/lucidOS/README.md

 4. Other users can **download that configuration** directly from AppConfig.
 5. Once downloaded, the system automatically applies it — **no manual setup is required.**

-After installation, users can simply open the Windows® application, and it should run correctly with the applied settings.
+After installation, users can open the Windows® application, and it **should** run correctly with the applied settings.

-Core Features of AppConfig
+### Core Features of AppConfig

 - Browse and download pre-made compatibility configurations.
 - Automatically integrate downloaded configurations with Wine/Proton layers.